 In contrast, the flowers of female plants usually contain the stigma and ovary structure, with the stigma located in the center of the flower and receiving pollen from male plants.

 A common feature of all-female plants is that they all produce flowers.
 The term often used to describe these flowers is "buds".
-These buds contain trichomes, which are glandular structures that produce cannabinoids such as CBD and THC.
+These buds contain trichomes, which are glandular structures that produce CBD and THC.

 Male plants do not have this flowering trait, making them less desirable to growers who are only looking for buds.